 1. Load Up On Delicious Foods with High Water Content

-Hydration is important.
-Well-hydrated bodies stay healthier, have less pain, and function better.
-Drinking water is an excellent way to hydrate, but it’s not the only way.
+A body that’s well-hydrated stays healthier, has less pain, and functions better.
+While drinking water is an excellent way to hydrate, it’s not the only way.
 Eating low-calorie water-rich foods is an excellent way to increase water intake and help keep our bodies hydrated.

 Delicious and water-dense, this seasonal fruit is a showstopper when it comes to hydration.
 The fruit is made up of 92% water.
 In addition, it is also rich in calcium, potassium, magnesium, and salt, all of which are great for rehydration.
 Since our bodies lose water from sweating and evaporation, having a water-dense fruit on hand helps restore hydration.
 Watermelon is tasty enough to eat all by itself and is a mainstay at summer picnics, beach days, and BBQ’s.

-Made up of about 97% water, Cucumbers have the highest water content of any vegetable.
+Composed of about 97% water, Cucumbers have the highest water content of any vegetable.
 They are a great source of potassium, vitamin K, and vitamin B6.
-These water-logged veggies can be eaten in a number of waters – sliced, diced, or juiced, or added to salads, smoothies, and infused waters.
+These water-logged veggies can be eaten in a number of waters – sliced, diced, juiced, or added to salads, smoothies, and infused waters.